ethereum/fe/docs/src/user-guide/tutorials/auction.md

 This tutorial aims to implement a simple auction contract in Fe.
 Along the way you will learn some foundational Fe concepts.

-An open auction is one where prices are determined in real time by live bidding.
+An open auction is one where prices are determined in real-time by live bidding.
 The winner is the participant who has made the highest bid at the time the auction ends.

 ## The auction rules

-To run an open auction, you need an item for sale, a seller, a pool of buyers and a deadlien after which no more bids will be recognized.
+To run an open auction, you need an item for sale, a seller, a pool of buyers and a deadline after which no more bids will be recognized.
 In this tutorial we will not have an item per se, the buyers are simply bidding to win!
 The highest bidder is provably crowned the winner, and the value of their bid is passed to the beneficiary.
 Bidders can also withdraw their bids at any time.

 ## Get Started